ApNano: History

-In 2013 AP Nano became a wholly owned subsidiary of the leading American company “Nanotech Industrial Solutions, Inc.” Today, the CEO of NIS is Dr. George Diloyan, Ph.D. and CFO is Mr. Steven Wegbreit.
-ApNano's COO is Dr. Alexander Margolin, Ph.D.
-Mr. Itsik Havakuk serves as Vice President of Global Sales and Marketing.
+In 2013 AP Nano became a wholly owned subsidiary of the American company “Nanotech Industrial Solutions, Inc.” The CEO of NIS became Dr. George Diloyan, Ph.D. and CFO is Mr. Steven Wegbreit.
+ApNano's COO was Dr. Alexander Margolin, Ph.D.
+Mr. Itsik Havakuk served as Vice President of Global Sales and Marketing.

 Technology

-NIS is specializing in commercial manufacturing of nanoparticles of Inorganic Fullerene-like Tungsten Disulfide (IF-WS2).
+NIS specialized in commercial manufacturing of nanoparticles of Inorganic Fullerene-like Tungsten Disulfide (IF-WS2).
 The particles are called Inorganic Fullerene-like (IF), because of the near spherical geometry and a hollow core – similar to carbon fullerenes.
 The name “fullerenes” or “buckyballs” came from the architectural modeler Richard Buckminster Fuller, who popularized the geodesic dome.
 Professor Reshef Tenne discovered Inorganic Fullerene-like nanoparticles (IF-MXy where M- is transition metal and X - is chalcogen group) at the Weizmann Institute of Science in 1992.
 The diameter of the primary particle can range between 20 – 280 nm.
 IF-WS2 nanoparticles with a hollow sphere (Fullerene-like) morphology, provide extreme lubricity, anti-friction, and high impact resistance (up to 35 GPa).

 Unlike standard solids that have platelet-like structures with moderate tribological properties, IF-WS2 particles have tens of caged concentric layers, making these particles excel under extreme pressure or load, thus significantly reducing friction and wear.